edoardoc/cv-boilerplate/README.md

     pandoc details.yml -o output.pdf --template=template.tex --pdf-engine=xelatex

+### Using Docker

+If you have Docker installed, you can build the CV inside a container that already includes Pandoc and the required XeLaTeX packages:

+    docker run --rm -v $(pwd):/data -w /data pandoc/latex make

+Alternatively, after adding the `docker` target to the Makefile, just run:

+    make docker

 ## Available settings

 - **`mainfont`**: Hoefler Text is the default, but every font installed on your system should work out of the box thanks to XeTeX.